Definition of Manager:

 The work environment or the assigned job description of an entrepreneur and a manager can be completely different from each other.

 The entrepreneur is responsible for the starting and initialization of the business along with ensuring a proper launch for the business.
-In contrary, a manager is responsible for taking care of various things that are responsible for the success of the business and helps to run the business in a sustainable and responsive manner.
+In the contrary, a manager is responsible for taking care of various things that are responsible for the success of the business and helps to run the business in a sustainable and responsive manner.

 Similarly, a manager takes care of all the ongoing activity of the business and makes sure each and each every department undertake suitable measures to run the business smoothly.